Applications, Permits, and Inspections

 - Rezoning Application: Application to rezone a parcel or parcels of land from one zoning district to another.

-- Administrative Appeal Application: This application is to be used for an appeal of an administrative decision, Section 6.2 of the Stallings Development Ordinance (SDO).
-To appeal the decision of the Board of Adjustment, refer to Section 6.1-9 of the Stallings Development Ordinance.
+- Administrative Appeal Application: This application is to be used to appeal an administrative decision made under Section 6.2 of the Stallings Development Ordinance (SDO).
+If you are appealing a decision made by the Board of Adjustment, please refer to Section 6.1-9 of the SDO.

-- Zoning Verification Letter Application: This application requests a letter that verifies the zoning, all asociateted uses and information regarding a parcel or parcels in the Town of Stallings.
+- Zoning Verification Letter Application: This application requests a letter from the Town of Stallings that verifies the zoning, all associated uses, and other information for a specific parcel or parcels of land.

 Vested Rights Zoning Permit